Say “Well Done” to the Latest Geocachers of the Month

 he earned, never for sale, Geocacher of the Month geocoin (sun flare optional)

-The earned, never for sale, Geocacher of the Month Geocoin
+The earned, never for sale, Geocacher of the Month geocoin

-All the nominees add an important contribution to their local communities and inspire the global geocaching community.
+All of the nominees add an important contribution to their local communities and inspire the global geocaching community.
 Each will receive special recognition for their contribution to the adventure of geocaching.
 Before naming the Geocacher of the Month, Geocaching HQ reviews community input and blog comments.
 Each comment is read and posts in native languages are encouraged.

 If you know an outstanding geocacher who should be considered for the honor, simply fill out this webform.